 b) re-purposing some old content for a new audience

 Do they have a launch they’re promoting?
 Why, you’d be thrilled to host a guest post that sends some traffic their way!
 Are they trying to find new podcast listeners?
-Well, they should probably write a guest about starting a podcast!
+Well, they should probably write a guest post about starting a podcast!

 See what I’m doing here?
 I’m illustrating how guest posting is beneficial to my guest posters so they don’t think I’m a greedy so-and-so who wants them to work for me for free.